quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 connection ID, except for the first octet, MAY be set to any other value.
 These other bits SHOULD appear random to observers.

+### linkable_cid Transport Parameter {#transport-parameter}

+Servers that are encoding CIDs using the Plaintext CID algorithm MUST include the linkable_cid transport parameter in its handshake to inform the client that migrations may be linkable by observers.
+Upon an address change, the client MAY choose to terminate the connection and establish a new one based on this information.

+The type of this transport parameter is 0x1c.
+The parameter is a zero-length value.

+As migrations cannot occur before the handshake completes, there is no need to store this transport parameter for 0-RTT.

+In the event that a server transitions from an encrypted algorithm to the Plaintext CID Algorithm in the middle of a connection, it cannot send another transport parameter.
+Therefore, it MUST stop issuing new Connection IDs after issuing one to transition the client to the new configuration.
+This prevents the client from migrating.

+There is no way to revoke the linkable_cid transport parameter if a server transitions from Plaintext CID to a less linkable algorithm mid-connection.

 ## Stream Cipher CID Algorithm {#stream-cipher-cid-algorithm}

 The Stream Cipher CID algorithm provides cryptographic protection at the cost of